-Ordinary least squares (OLS) regression is an optimization strategy that helps you find a straight line as close as possible to your data points in a linear regression model.
-OLS is considered the most useful optimization strategy for linear regression models as it can help you find unbiased real value estimates for your alpha and beta.
+Ordinary least squares (OLS) regression is an optimization strategy that helps you find a straight line as close as possible to your data points in a linear regression model (known as a best-fit line).
+It works to minimize the sum of squared differences between the observed and predicted values in the model, with the best-fit line representing this minimization.
+OLS is considered one of the most useful optimization strategies for linear regression models as it can help you find unbiased real value estimates for your alpha (α) and beta (β) parameters.

 What Is Ordinary Least Squares (OLS) Regression?